lamassuiot/docs/docs/extension.md

 ## AWS Cloud-Events

+Events triggered by `Lamassu DeviceManager` and `Lamassu DMS Enroller` send a petition directly to AWS using `AWS SDK`.

+Events published by `Lamassu CA` component, are treated differently, each event follows the [https://cloudevents.io/](Cloud Event) syntaxis.
+The asynchronous messages then synchronize with the especified cloud-provider.

-Whenever the connector receives a message, an event-driven compute service, AWS Lambda, mappes the operation to the corresponding lambda .
+Whenever the connector receives a message from `Lamassu CA` core-component, an event-driven compute service, AWS Lambda, mappes the operation to the corresponding lambda .
 AWS  is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.
 The Lambda will communicate with `AWS IoT Core`.

 | **Event Type**                                                          | **Source**                            | **Description** |